Connected algebraic groups acting on three-dimensional Mori fibrations: Preliminaries

 In the rest of this article, we will consider only the case where $X$ is a rational threefold.
-The MMP for smooth projective rational threefolds has been established over a field of characteristic zero in \cite{Mor82} and recently over a field of characteristic $\geq 7$ (see for instance \cite{HX15, BW}).
-Consequently, if $X$ is a smooth rational threefold and $\car(\k) =0$ or $\geq 7$, then we can apply an MMP to produce a Mori fibration.
-For the MMP in low characteristic, see the very recent works \cite{HW19a, HW19b}.
+The MMP for {smooth projective threefolds} has been established over a field of characteristic zero in \cite{Mor82} and recently over a field of characteristic $\geq 5$ (see for instance { \cite{HX15,CTX15, Bir16, BW,HW19}).
+Consequently, if $X$ is a smooth rational threefold and $\car(\k) =0$ or $\geq 5$}, then we can {run} an MMP to produce a Mori fibration.

 If $X$ is a rational threefold and $X \to Y$ is a Mori fibration, then we distinguish between three cases according to the dimension of the basis $Y$. \begin{itemize} \item \emph{$\dim(Y) =2$}.
 The Mori fibration $\pi$ is a \emph{conic bundle}, that is, a general fibre of $\pi$ is isomorphic to $\p^1$ (hence the generic fibre is a geometrically irreducible conic).
 Also, the surface $Y$ is rational with only canonical singularities. \item \emph{$\dim(Y)=1$}.
-The Mori fibration $\pi$ is a \emph{del Pezzo fibration}, that is, a Mori fibration whose general fibre is a del Pezzo surface (which is smooth if $\car(\k)=0$, but can be singular in low characteristic, see \S\ref{Sec:dP}).
+The Mori fibration $\pi$ is a \emph{del Pezzo fibration}, that is, a Mori fibration whose general fibre is a del Pezzo surface (which is smooth if $\car(\k)=0$, but can be singular in low characteristic, see \upshape\S~\ref{Sec:dP}).
 Also, the curve $Y$ is isomorphic to $\p^1$. \item \emph{$\dim(Y)=0$}.
 The Mori fibration is trivial and $X$ is a rational Fano threefold with Picard rank $1$ and terminal singularities. \end{itemize}

 Let us note that a conic bundle (resp.~a del Pezzo fibration) is not necessarily a Mori fibration (because of the Picard rank condition).

 \begin{definition} A \emph{Mori conic bundle} (resp.~a \emph{Mori del Pezzo fibration}) is a conic bundle (resp.~a del Pezzo fibration) which is also a Mori fibration. \end{definition}